Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

         return max(self.Q[state], key=self.Q[state].get)
 ```

-It is worth noting that the constraint of (user_capacity - state[0]+state[1]) is due to making sure that the number of bicycles does not overrun the capacity of inventory.

 ### Training RL Agent

-In order to train AI agents and go through the training.
-First, we need to initialize the Q (empty dictionary structure).
-Then, the training was down to a number of "batches," defined by the number of episodes.
+The traning of the RL agent is done by the "train" function, and it is follow as: First, we need to initialize the Q (empty dictionary structure).
+Then, experinces is collected in each batch (self.batch.append((state, action, reward, next_state))), and the Q table is updated at the end of each batch (self.update_Q(self.batch)).
+The number of episodes is limited to "max_actions_per_episode" in each batch.
+The number of episodes is the number of times the agent interacts with the environment to learn the optimal policy.

 Each episode starts with a randomly assigned state, and while the number of actions is lower than max_actions_per_episode, the collecting data for that batch continues.

-The follow of the process is like this: we are in state (alpha, beta), then need action to make, we have transition and rewards function that give next state and reward, we add the data point to (state, action, reward, next state).
-When we finish the experiences in one batch, the Q table is gets updated.

 ```python
 def train(self):